 The past several years have signified a steadily changing landscape for the Center.
 This is a time of both significant growth and opportunity for the Center as profound external challenges act against gender equality and human rights in the U.S., even as momentous progress is being made in many parts of the world.
 The response of donors has resulted in unprecedented, broad-based philanthropic support to the organization.
 As a result, the Center is financially positioned and empowered to make even bolder moves to meet the challenges of the moment.

 The Chief Development Officer (CDO) will have the high-impact opportunity to join a world-class team that is a driving force for change on the global stage.
-Reporting to the Chief Strategy and Operations Officer and partnering closely with the President & CEO, the CDO will bring an energetic passion for the mission of the Center, alongside a proven track record of fundraising success, to guide the vision and strategy for this new era of global fundraising growth.
+Reporting to the President & CEO and partnering closely with the Chief Strategy and Operations Officer, the CDO will bring an energetic passion for the mission of the Center, alongside a proven track record of fundraising success, to guide the vision and strategy for this new era of global fundraising growth.
 With vision and creativity, the CDO will capitalize on this critical moment and the Center’s compelling mission to raise revenue from individual, foundation, and government donors, with a particular focus on and experience in securing seven-figure gifts from high-net-worth individuals and maintaining a portfolio of donors in that category, from cultivation to solicitation to stewardship.
 They will manage a robust development team of 30 people.
 As a member of the Center’s Executive Team, the CDO will provide strategic input on key organizational decisions, and partner with leaders from across the organization to ensure that it is on a continued path for evolution, growth, and impact.

 A core charge of the CDO is to increase the operational capacity and strategic integration of the development department to maximize current and evolving donor interest and meet the ongoing needs of the organization.
 The CDO must ensure that the Center’s development program is poised to sustain and fully leverage the influx of funding received, with a focus on unrestricted giving.
 Fundraising efforts must also support and reflect the strategic rebalancing of restricted giving such that non-U.S. initiatives are on par with the historically much higher proportion of U.S.-based initiatives.